jpcastanoo/aws-open-data-dendritic-consortium/README.md

 ## Summary
 This dataset is generated through a collaboration of six leading neuroscience laboratories, collectively known as the Dendritic Consortium.
 It aims to redefine the traditional neuron model by focusing on dendrites as active computational units rather than passive inputs.

 The dataset integrates multimodal data from Baz1a pyramidal neurons in the mouse primary visual cortex (V1) and the endoderm neurons of Hydra vulgaris.
-It includes high-resolution modalities such as in vivo voltage imaging, optogenetics, dendritic patch-clamp recordings, synaptic mapping, proteomics, volumetric EM-based maps, and computational neuronal models.
+It includes high-resolution modalities such as in vivo voltage imaging, dendritic patch-clamp recordings, synaptic mapping, proteomics, volumetric EM-based maps, and computational neuronal models.

 All experimental and computational data are made publicly available to accelerate neuroscience research and promote community collaboration.